bip-itteam-internal/architecture-draft/HOMEPAGE.md

 - Database replicate for daily/hourly backups
 - Database redundancy if required so failed access into the main could be redirected to alternative active database (low-priority as this is quite tricky to implement)

+### Internal Reroute

+This is internal reroute from one module to another, already implemented under [shared-library](https://github.com/bip-itteam-internal/api-gateway-test) which mean, one module can request to another without the restriction of authentication on API Master Gateway and only need to provide Internal Keys, which all of the module had, this is really beneficial since we can do multi-module query easily for either update or read

 ## What is BASE System?

 BASE system are base landing page and authentication for users to be able to use said system, by default the BASE system are empty, but will be filled with features by time